PolarCookie/arptool/README.md

+This tool is to help calculate the benefits of arp.
+Given the non-linear nature of armor damage reduction, X arp will mean different things at 0 arp and 4810 arp (all basic debuffs and executioner applied).

+tldr: the soft cap of arp is 1390, this is when 6200 bosses have 0 armor left.
+At this point you will do 58.73% more damage against a 6200 boss and 51.42% more against a 7700 boss.
+For reference, this is (kinda) the same as stacking 100% crit chance.

+Terminology:</br>
-Absolute: your damage increase compared to no arp
+Absolute: your damage increase compared to no arp.</br>

-Relative: given all arp; your damage increase by adding X new arp
+Relative: given all arp; your damage increase by adding X new arp.</br>

 <table>
 	<tr>